CRCH/xxilk-widget/readme.md

 ### Script tag

-- Put a script tag similar to this `<script type='module' src='https://unpkg.com/browse/xxilk-widget@0.0.2/dist/xxilk-widget/xxilk-widget.esm.js'></script>` in the head of your index.html
+- Put a script tag similar to this `<script type='module' src='https://unpkg.com/widget-xxilk@0.0.4/dist/widget-xxilk/widget-xxilk.esm.js'></script>` in the head of your index.html
 - Then you can use the element anywhere in your template, JSX, html etc `<widget-xxilk amount="5000" language="en" hash="55b7d52b-020e-4143-bc69-3292b5002cf2"></widget-xxilk>`

 ### Node Modules
 - Run `npm install xxilk-widget --save`
-- Put a script tag similar to this `<script type='module' src='node_modules/widget-xxilk/dist/xxilk-widget/xxilk-widget.esm.js'></script>` in the head of your index.html
+- Put a script tag similar to this `<script type='module' src='node_modules/widget-xxilk/dist/widget-xxilk/widget-xxilk.esm.js'></script>` in the head of your index.html
 - Then you can use the element anywhere in your template, JSX, html etc

 ### In a stencil-starter app
-- Run `npm install xxilk-widget --save`
+- Run `npm install widget-xxilk --save`
-- Add an import to the npm packages `import xxilk-widget;`
+- Add an import to the npm packages `import widget-xxilk;`
 - Then you can use the element anywhere in your template, JSX, html etc